wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Instead of <strong>manually</strong> changing static IP addresses and firewall rules in Load Balancers, Consul enables dynamic allocation and distribution of addresses from the Consul central "Key-Value" datastore.
 (Large enterprises have up to 4,000 microservices running at the same time.)

 3. As a Network Engineer, specify <strong>routing (segmentation) of traffic</strong> between app client and to app services using allow/deny <strong>rules referenced by name</strong> rather than by IP address (such as "C can talk to A" or "C cannot talk to A.") so that it takes less time then using IP addresses, and result in less mistakes being made.
-This is called the <a target="_blank" href="https://www.hashicorp.com/resources/introduction-consul-connect">Consul Connect feature</a>.
+This is called the <a target="_blank" href="https://www.hashicorp.com/resources/introduction-consul-connect">Consul Connect feature</a>. <a target="_blank" href="https://www.youtube.com/watch?v=UpR-3GBTKsk">VIDEO</a>

 4. Within the system for Enterprises, route traffic using a cluster of <strong>highly available (fault tolerant)</strong> Consul servers instead of using "East-West" load balancers, to remove load balancers (in front of each type of service) as a single-point-of-failure risk.